reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 tags: ["api-first-approach", "swagger"]
 ---

 Following an API-first approach, we specify an API before we start coding.
-Via API description languages, teams can collaborate without having implemented anything, yet.
+Via API description languages, teams can collaborate without having implement anything, yet.
+Those description languages, specify endpoints, security schemas, object schemas, and much more.
+Moreover, most of the time we can also generate everuthing that we specified in those specification.

+Most of the time, an API specification becomes also the documentation of the API.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-openapi" %}